 As part of the review, a determination of eligibility for services is made.
 Next, the student is notified via their University email regarding the eligibility status and next steps.
 If the documentation is not sufficient, this will be noted in the eligibility email with additional explanation.
 Additional documentation is sometimes requested and can be submitted by the student for further review, if needed.
-Once approved, the student will need to schedule a one-hour Registration appointment with a DS staff member.
-It is during the Registration appointment that reasonable accommodations are discussed and determined through an interactive process with the student.
+Once approved, the student will need to schedule a one-hour Interactive Meeting with a DS staff member.
+It is during the Interactive Meeting that reasonable accommodations are discussed and determined through an interactive process with the student.

-Once registered, each student is required to request their accommodations via the online DS Portal every semester in which accommodations are needed.
+Once accommodations are determined in your Interactive Meeting, students are required to request their accommodations via the online DS Portal each semester in which accommodations are needed.
 If changes to accommodations are required, students must schedule an appointment with a DS staff member.
-Identifying appropriate accommodations is interactive and ongoing process between the Disability Services counselor and student.
+Identifying appropriate accommodations is interactive and ongoing process between the Disability Services staff member and student.
 The determination of appropriate and reasonable accommodations is part of the interactive process.